opengento/magento2-hoodoor/README.md

 The configuration for this module is available in `Stores > Configuration > Customer > PasswordLess Login`.

+Make sure you have generated a secret key.

 ## Documentation

 The module is compatible with Magento 2 version 2.4.6-p4.